Make Room for Rest

 Dear Friend, being a Producer does NOT get us closer to God.

 Pride hinders.
-Pride is at the root of all those lies we have believed.
-Our value is not rooted in what we do or don’t do.
+Pride is at the root of all those lies I have believed.
+My value is not rooted in what I do or don’t do.

-Yes, we are our own worse critics.
-We see all the possibilities of the things we can do, the things we haven’t done, and we can have very high expectations of ourselves.
+Yes, I am my own worst critic.
+I see all the possibilities of the things I can or should do, the things I haven’t done, and I have very high expectations.
 (I’m not saying that isn’t a worthy goal to have high expectations!)
 BUT….
 Unmet expectations lead to disappointments and discouragement.

-Once we have confronted these lies in our lives, okay, maybe not just once, it will pop up again and again!
-How do we move on?
+Once we have confronted these lies in our lives, how do we move on?

 Be realistic.
 What can you accomplish in a day or a week?
 Know yourself, your week, your schedule.
 It’s ok to have expectations of a semi- clean home, clean laundry and food on the table!
 But leave room for REST.